epilot-dev/terraform-provider-epilot-schema/docs/resources/schema_attribute.md

 - `protected` (Boolean) Setting to `true` prevents the attribute from being modified / deleted
 - `purpose` (List of String)
 - `readonly` (Boolean) Default: false
+- `relation_affinity_mode` (String) Weak repeatable attributes are kept when duplicating an entity.
+Strong repeatable attributes are discarded when duplicating an entity. must be one of ["weak", "strong"]
 - `render_condition` (String) Defines the conditional rendering expression for showing this field.
 When a valid expression is parsed, their evaluation defines the visibility of this attribute.
 Note: Empty or invalid expression have no effect on the field visibility.
+- `repeatable` (Boolean)
 - `required` (Boolean) Default: false
 - `schema` (String) Schema slug the attribute belongs to
 - `settings_flag` (Attributes List) This attribute should only be active when one of the provided settings have the correct value (see [below for nested schema](#nestedatt--repeatable_attribute--settings_flag))
 - `show_in_table` (Boolean) Render as a column in table views.
 When defined, overrides `hidden`
 - `sortable` (Boolean) Allow sorting by this attribute in table views if `show_in_table` is true.
 Default: true
+- `type` (String) must be one of ["string", "phone", "email", "address", "relation", "payment", "price_component", "date", "message_email_address"]
 - `value_formatter` (String)

 Read-Only: